 She was covered in grass, a few scratches.
 Hurt her back a bit.
 Again, she does yoga, and kindly, let me remind all of you, this can indeed save you even if you don’t insist on riding a green horse.
 She was monumentally fortunate.

-This morning in my email I got the video from Margaret about exploring our comfort zones.
-Kindly, I am all for it.
+I am all for pushing our boundaries.
 But let’s not be foolish.
 Age, disease, illness, sarcopenia, lung capacity loss all weigh in what you and I can do now.

 If we train regularly, we can stave off, but not prevent, the inevitable declines of age.
 What’s so very important is to do an honest self-assessment.
 If your adventure is physical, get a checkup.
 Understand your limitations; we all have them, and likely a few more at this age.